Flooding pummels Yellowstone region, leaves many stranded

 Yellowstone got 2.5 inches (6 centimeters) of rain Saturday, Sunday and into Monday.
 The Beartooth Mountains northeast of Yellowstone got as much as 4 inches (10 centimeters), according to the National Weather Service.

-The flooding happened while other parts of the U.S. burned in hot and dry weather.
-More than 100 million Americans were being warned to stay indoors as a heat wave settles over states stretching through parts of the Gulf Coast to the Great Lakes and east to the Carolinas.

-Elsewhere in the West, crews from California to New Mexico are battling wildfires in hot, dry and windy weather.

-Associated Press writers Thomas Peipert in Denver, Mead Gruver in Fort Collins, Colorado, and Lisa Baumann in Bellingham, Washington, contributed to this report.
+Brown reported from Billings, Montana.
+Associated Press writers Becky Bohrer in Juneau, Alaska, Lindsay Whitehurst in Salt Lake City, Brian Melley in Los Angeles, Thomas Peipert in Denver, Mead Gruver in Fort Collins, Colorado, and Lisa Baumann in Bellingham, Washington, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.